-In this blog we discuss the ‘Legionella risk assessment’ and whether it is suitable to comply with regulations.
+In this blog we discuss the ‘Legionella risk assessment’ and whether it is suitable to ensure compliance with regulations and guidance.

 What does the guidance say?